Are you a writer who has written a fiction chapbook?

 12. Press 53

 Initially started as an online literary magazine in 2004, it became a monthly journal and then a publisher.
-From 2013, it has retained its status as an independent publisher and prints 4-5 books annually.
+From 2013, Underground Voices has retained its status as an independent publisher and prints 4-5 books annually.
 Writers who have worked with this dynamic, modern press have gone on to contribute to popular magazines, journals, and written screenplays and scripts.
 The trendy, edgy, and content oriented press has won awards and mentions for its selective yet extensive works.
 They are interested in printing fiction, flash fiction, short stories, and poetry.
 The company publishes e-shorts (a digital version of chapbooks, experimental works, and short stories) for aspiring writers and authors.
 They are currently not accepting any submissions for 2019 but you can check their page for any updates.

 Launched in 2011 as an annual literary magazine, Paper Nautilus is now a chapbook press.
 Lisa Mangini founded and started the company to create a way for previously unpublished authors to get published.
 They charge a small reading fee from authors since they are a boutique operation.
 Blind readings allow them to be free of any preconceived notions or assumptions.
 The previous annual chapbook contests held by them have seen a formidable and interesting mix of writers and winners.
 The contest guidelines and rules are mentioned clearly on this page.
 Unfortunately, Paper Nautilus Press doesn’t have any open reading period at the moment.
 However, you can keep checking their submissions page for information about the latest reading periods.

 16. Rose Metal Press